manesec/maketoolkit/README.md

 + `Script` is some script, use to install some tools or setup the env.

-+ `Docker` is use to help for automatic build custom docker image.

-+ `Venv` is use to help for automatic build python virtual environment.

 A Config file will be locate in `/etc/mkt.conf`.

 ## About Tools